AU-BCE-EE/ALFAM2/README.md

 ```

 You can just pull from the master branch (`sashahafner/ALFAM2`), but you may get some new changes not yet included in a release.

-You can get any specific release (e.g., to check out a specific version used in a particular paper) with this syntax:
+*You can get any specific release (e.g., to check out a specific version used in a particular paper) with this syntax: *

 ```
 devtools::install_github("sashahafner/ALFAM2@v3.0", build_vignettes = TRUE))
 ```

-See the [releases page](https://github.com/sashahafner/ALFAM2/releases) for all available releases.
+See the [Releases page](https://github.com/sashahafner/ALFAM2/releases) for all available releases.

 For other branches using the `ref` argument.